 - Distinguish between:

--official development aid (ODA) and non-official aid
+-official development assistance (ODA) and non-official aid

 -humanitarian aid and development aid